Create Fast Insert Scripts

 set define on

-and the insert all
+and insert all

-things - thanks for sharing Connor :-)
+- thanks for pointing that out Connor :-)

 create or replace function to_insert (